smaurice101/transactionalmachinelearning/README.md

 **1. IoT**: Capture real-time, fast, data, and building custom **micro-machine learning models** for every IoT device specific to the environment that the device operates in and predict failures, optimize device settings, and more.

+**2. IoT Edge**: TML is ideal for edge devices with **No Internet** connections.
+Simply use the On-Prem version of TML software, with On-Prem Kafka and create large and powerful, realtime, edge solutions.

-**2. Banking/Finance Fraud Detect**: Detect fraud using unsupervised learning on data streams and process millions of transactions for fraud - see the [LinkedIn blog](https://www.linkedin.com/pulse/bank-fraud-detection-data-streams-kafka-google-cloud-maurice-ph-d-/?trackingId=HEyDMUFIS0C4smYhwuUBfg%3D%3D)
+**3. Banking/Finance Fraud Detect**: Detect fraud using unsupervised learning on data streams and process millions of transactions for fraud - see the [LinkedIn blog](https://www.linkedin.com/pulse/bank-fraud-detection-data-streams-kafka-google-cloud-maurice-ph-d-/?trackingId=HEyDMUFIS0C4smYhwuUBfg%3D%3D)

-**3. Financial Trading**: Use TML to analyse stock prices and predict **sub-second** stock prices!
+**4. Financial Trading**: Use TML to analyse stock prices and predict **sub-second** stock prices!

-**4. Pricing**: Use TML to build optimal pricing of products at scale.
+**5. Pricing**: Use TML to build optimal pricing of products at scale.

-**5. Oil/Gas**: Use TML to optimize oil drilling operations **sub-second** and drill oil wells faster and cheaper with minimal downtime
+**6. Oil/Gas**: Use TML to optimize oil drilling operations **sub-second** and drill oil wells faster and cheaper with minimal downtime

-**6. SO MUCH MORE...**
+**7. SO MUCH MORE...**

 **The above usecases are not possible with conventional machine learning methods that require frequent human interventions that create lots of friction, and not very elastic.**